Inslee tells schools to make contingency plans in light of coronavirus restrictions; expect changes soon

 “Solutions will vary by community,” said Jessica De Barros in an email.
 “A key consideration is that many parents are employees of the health care workforce.
 We are actively working on solutions and expect guidelines to come soon from the governor and (state superintendent’s office).”

+All students in the Franklin Pierce School District, where about 78% of students are low-income, are eligible to receive free breakfast and lunch at school.
+Karen Brown, nutrition services director for the district, said that in light of Inslee’s Wednesday morning announcement, the district is beginning conversations about how to provide food to students if schools close.

+“We just started this conversation about three hours ago,” she said on Wednesday afternoon.
+“I am thinking of making it a ‘drive up [or] walk up’ meal service where the kids would pick up a meal from the outside of the school and take it with them.
+This reduces the exposure to staff and other families.”

-Staff writers Hannah Furfaro and Neal Morton contributed reporting.
+Staff writer Neal Morton contributed reporting.